hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 category: devops
 ---

-If things work out as you’ve envisioned, there will be a time in your webapp’s lifecycle where it’s serving a large number of users.
-By the time things get to this point, it’s ideal if you’ve architected your webapp to both *scale gracefully* to meet this load, and also be *resilient to arbitrary failures* of underlying compute resources.
+If things work out as you've envisioned, there will be a time in your webapp's lifecycle where it's serving a large number of users.
+By the time things get to this point, it's ideal if you've architected your webapp to both *scale* gracefully to meet this load, and also be *resilient* to arbitrary failures of underlying compute resources.

 This article is about how you can use [Docker containers][docker-containers] and [Kubernetes][kubernetes] to help your [Django][django] webapp achieve these architectural goals.
-While it meanders a bit through theory and philosophy, it does work up to a concrete example to help solidify concepts.
+While it meanders a bit through theory and philosophy, it does work up to a [concrete example][example] to help solidify concepts.

 ## Caveats

-Before we get too deep into the weeds, I’d like to note that the ideas expressed in this piece don’t have anything particular to do with Django.
-I’ve simply chosen it as an example because it is a framework I’m familiar with.
+Before we get too deep into the weeds, I'd like to note that the ideas expressed in this piece don't have anything particular to do with Django.
+I've simply chosen it as an example because it is a popular framework that I'm familiar with.
 It is straightforward to repurpose these principles for other software stacks.

-I’d also like to point out that this article juggles many moving pieces -- some quite immature.
-If you can avoid this level of complexity at the current stage of your webapp’s lifecycle, you should.
-Instead, focus your efforts on better understanding your users’ problems and testing whether your app solves them.
-No one is going to know or complain that you’re running your app on a single fragile server until enough people care to use your app regularly.
+I'd also like to point out that this article juggles many moving pieces -- some quite immature.
+If you can avoid this level of complexity at the current stage of your webapp's lifecycle, *you should*.
+Instead, focus your efforts on better understanding your users' problems and testing whether your app solves them.
+No one is going to know or complain that you're running your app on a single fragile server until enough people care to use your app regularly.

 *No one.*

-With that out of the way, let’s get started.
+With that out of the way, let's get started.

 ## What are we trying to do?